Encharted Cook

 Instructions

-• Place parsley and chives into the bowl of a small 3 cup food processor.
+• Make Green Goddess Salad Dressing.
+Place parsley and chives into the bowl of a small 3-cup food processor.
 Pulse herbs until very finely chopped.

-• Scrape down sides of bowl and add remaining ingredients.
+Scrape down the sides of the bowl and add the remaining ingredients.
 Pulse until all is well combined.
 Taste and adjust seasoning if needed.

-• Wash baby red potatoes and place them in a large saucepan, cover with cold water.
-Bring to a boil over medium high heat, reduce heat to a simmer and cook until potatoes are barely tender.
+• Cook the Potatoes.
+Wash baby red potatoes and place them in a large saucepan, cover with cold water.
+Bring to a boil over medium-high heat, reduce heat to a simmer, and cook until potatoes are barely tender.

 2 Pounds Baby Red Potatoes

-• Put potatoes into a large shallow mixing bowl.
+• Assemble the Salad.
+Put the cut potatoes into a large shallow mixing bowl.
 Add ¾ cup Green Goddess Salad Dressing and gently fold to thoroughly coat potatoes.

 ¾ Cup Green Goddess Salad Dressing

-• Spoon the salad into a serving bowl and garnish with chopped green chives and parsley.
+• Serve and Enjoy.
+Spoon the salad into a serving bowl and garnish with chopped green chives and parsley.
 Serve immediately or cover and refrigerate until ready to serve.

 Finely Chopped Green Chives and Parsley